Cinderblook/cinderblook.github.io/content/about.md

   * Homelab Networking
   * Cloud Networking
 * Dabbling in mostly AWS and Azure cloud
+* Homelab
-* Homelab stuff powered by Proxmox and Kubernetes
+  *  Powered by Proxmox
+  *  Kubernetes
+  *  Much more
-* Websites mostly built with Wordpress & Hugo
+* Websites - built with Wordpress & Hugo
 * Kubernetes!
 K3s and Rancher

 ### Outside of Tech